The Annual Update (August to November 2019) - Forms being delivered now

 - if their stay is longer, or they prefer, they can register a declaration of local connection at the hospital.
 The only except are those that are detained in a mental institution following a criminal conviction who cannot register at all.

-For further information and to register online go to the Electoral Commission's website.
+For further information and to download a form go to the Electoral Commission's website.

 Students are entitled to register at both their home address and their university address.
 Although it is an offence to vote more than once in a national election, you can vote in local elections at both of your addresses.